Getting Legal Assistance

 Attorney not required for No-Fault claim

-It is not necessary to hire an attorney to get your medical bills paid through No-Fault or to get property damage claims resolved with the insurance carrier.
-If you do hire an attorney—or if you don’t—you should inform yourself about the claims process.
+You do not have to hire an attorney to get your medical bills paid through No-Fault or to resolve a property damage claim.
+Whether or not you hire an attorney, though, you should inform yourself about your legal rights and the claims process.

 If you believe that you suffered an injury beyond just bumps and bruises, it’s recommended that you at least consult with an attorney BEFORE speaking with an insurance carrier.
 Insurance companies will say that you don’t need a lawyer to settle your claim; their motivation in offering this helpful advice is perhaps obvious enough.